craigyjp/PolyKit-DUO-polyphonic-synthesizer/README.md

 ## The source of the inspiration for these modifications and acknowledgements

-Pico DCO also known as Jan Knipper
+Polykit, also known as Jan Knipper

 https://github.com/polykit/pico-dco